Get E-Book

 console.log(typeof process.env.PORT); // 'string'

-There is one version-sensitive warning around that convenience.
+There is a version-sensitive warning here.
 Node's implicit conversion is deprecated for values that are not strings, numbers, or booleans.
 Modern code should convert explicitly before assigning to process.env, especially for null, undefined, objects, and arrays.

-String coercion also creates a common configuration bug:
+String coercion also causes a very common config bug -

 if (process.env.ENABLE_CACHE) {

-// because "false" is a non-empty string - truthy
+// because 'false' is still a non-empty string.

 const parseInteger = (value, fallback) => {